php-microservices/docker-v2/README.md

 ## Branches = tags in the book
-Instead of using one master branch with the different changes tagged, we will use one brach per old tag.
+Instead of using one master branch with the different changes tagged, we use one brach per old tag.
+Please note that they are listed in order.

 - chapter-02
 - main-base-microservices
 - chapter-05-basic-database